PTSD: National Center for PTSD

 Men and Sexual Trauma

-At least 10% of men in our country have suffered from trauma as a result of sexual assault.
-Like women, men who experience sexual assault may suffer from depression, PTSD, and other emotional problems as a result.
+At least 1 out of every 10 (or 10%) of men in our country have suffered from trauma as a result of sexual assault.
+Like women, men who experience sexual assault may suffer from depression, posttraumatic stress disorder (PTSD), and other emotional problems as a result.
 However, because men and women have different life experiences due to their different gender roles, emotional symptoms following trauma can look different in men than they do in women.

 Who are the perpetrators of male sexual assault?

 - Those who sexually assault men or boys differ in a number of ways from those who assault only females.

 - Boys are more likely than girls to be sexually abused by strangers or by authority figures in organizations such as schools, the church, or athletics programs.

 - Those who sexually assault males usually choose young men and male adolescents (the average age is 17 years old) as their victims and are more likely to assault many victims, compared to those who sexually assault females.

 - Perpetrators often assault young males in isolated areas where help is not readily available.
 For instance, a perpetrator who assaults males may pick up a teenage hitchhiker on a remote road or find some other way to isolate his intended victim.